Should you switch to the cheapest Netflix plan yet? What to know before you do

 “These guys are not shy about that they need more money and more cash flow, so I suspect over time, you might see four to five minutes increase to six, seven, eight, nine, 10,” said Steinberg.

-Ads are personalized based on what you watch on Netflix, plus your age, gender and location.
+Ads are personalized based on what you watch on Netflix, age, gender, and location.

 The low-priced plan streams in the lowest HD resolution — 720p — and you can’t download shows to watch offline, say, on a flight.

-Also, the ad-supported plan doesn’t include all shows and movies.
+Also, the ad-supported plan does not include all shows and movies.
 Items you can’t watch are marked with a lock.
 This could get annoying fast if it’s a show or movie you want to watch.
 There’s no way to see this selection before you sign up.

 Scrolling through, I noticed many more movies with the lock.
-It seems like a lot of third-party content not made by Netflix itself is locked out.
+It seems like much third-party content not made by Netflix itself is locked out.

 The cheap plan also limits you to streaming on one device at a time.
 This could be tricky if you share your account with a household member and you both want to watch something on different devices in different rooms at the same time.

-Netflix with ads is part of a bigger trend towards lower-cost and free streaming options.
-HBO, HULU, Peacock and Paramount+ all offer cheaper plans that include ads.
+Netflix, with ads, is part of a bigger trend toward lower-cost and free streaming options.
+HBO, HULU, Peacock, and Paramount+ all offer cheaper plans that include ads.

-Amazon FreeVee, Tuvi and Pluto TV all offer completely free streaming services that are ad supported.
+Amazon FreeVee, Tubi, and Pluto TV offer free streaming services that are ad supported.

-“People fled TV to get away from advertising… well now it’s back, and I think it’s going to stay,” concluded Steinberg.
+“People fled TV to get away from advertising… well, now it’s back, and I think it’s going to stay,” Steinberg said.

 Separately, Netflix also unveiled a new tool called Managing Access and Devices, which lets you see all the devices your Netflix account is signed into and when they last streamed something.

-It also lets you remove access to that device remotely, which Netflix says is handy if you forgot to log out at a hotel or a friend’s house.
+It also lets you remove access to that device remotely, which Netflix says is handy if you forget to log out at a hotel or a friend’s house.